Weird Science

 The photograph below was taken as a so-called one shot, meaning it was captured without additional imaging techniques, particularly without stacking.
 As a result, it closely resembles what anyone can observe through binoculars.
 The image shows the northern part of the lunar disk, with directions (N, S, E, W) labeled from the observer’s perspective.
 A wider-field photograph with labels and descriptions can be found here.

 The Sea of Rains (A, Mare Imbrium) is the second-largest lunar mare and can easily be seen with the naked eye.
-To the east lies the smaller Sea of Serenity (B, Mare Serenitatis), distinguished by its nearly circular shape—this “sea” has a diameter of about 700 km.
+To the east lies the smaller Sea of Serenity (B, Mare Serenitatis), distinguished by its nearly circular shape.
+This “sea” has a diameter of about 700 kilometers.
 South of these two areas is the Sea of Vapors (C, Mare Vaporum), while the Sea of Tranquility (D, Mare Tranquillitatis) is partially outside the frame.
 To the north stretches the Sea of Cold (E, Mare Frigoris).
-Similar to maria but usually smaller in size are lunar bays and lakes.
+Similar to maria, though usually smaller, are the lunar bays and lakes.
 Examples include the Bay of Heat (F, Sinus Aestuum), as well as the Lake of Dreams (a, Lacus Somniorum) and the Lake of Death (b, Lacus Mortis).

-Lunar hills and mountains are another fascinating feature of the Moon’s landscape.
-The photograph clearly shows the mountain ranges surrounding Mare Imbrium.
-From south to north, these include Carpathian Mountains (α, Montes Carpatus), Apennine Mountains (β, Montes Apenninus), Caucasus Mountains (γ, Montes Caucasus), Alps (δ, Montes Alpes), and Jura Mountains (ε, Montes Jura).
-In the Alps lies Mons Blanc (δ1), with a height of approximately 3.6 km.
-Slightly to the north is Alpine Valley (δ2, Vallis Alpes), which is about 10 km wide at its central section.
+Lunar hills and mountain ranges are another fascinating feature of the Moon’s landscape.
+The photograph clearly shows the ranges surrounding Mare Imbrium.
+From south to north, these include the Carpathian Mountains (α, Montes Carpatus), the Apennine Mountains (β, Montes Apenninus), the Caucasus Mountains (γ, Montes Caucasus), the Alps (δ, Montes Alpes), and the Jura Mountains (ε, Montes Jura).
+Within the Alps lies Mons Blanc (δ1), which rises to a height of approximately 3.6 kilometers.
+Slightly to the north is the Alpine Valley (δ2, Vallis Alpes), about 10 kilometers wide at its central section.

-Impact craters are also prominent features.
-One of the most impressive formations of this type is Copernicus (1), located in the eastern part of Ocean of Storms (Oceanus Procellarum, mostly outside the frame).
-The crater’s floor is about 46 km in diameter, with a rim width of approximately 22 km.
-The outer rim stands just over 1 km high, while the inner walls rise more than three times as high.
+Impact craters are also among the Moon’s most prominent features.
+One of the most impressive formations of this type is Copernicus (1), located in the eastern part of the Ocean of Storms (Oceanus Procellarum), mostly outside the frame.
+The crater’s floor is about 46 kilometers in diameter, with a rim width of approximately 22 kilometers.
+The outer rim stands just over one kilometer high, while the inner walls rise to more than three times that height.
 The outer slopes are gently inclined.
 Other labeled craters include Gay-Lussac (2), Eratosthenes (3), Archimedes (4), Autolycus (5), Aristillus (6), Timocharis (7), Lambert (8), Pytheas (9), Plato (10), Aristoteles (11), and Eudoxus (12).

-Here, I have described only a small portion of the many fascinating features that can be observed using commonly available equipment.
+The features described here represent only a small portion of the many fascinating details that can be observed with commonly available equipment.
 After all, the photograph shows only a small section of the Moon’s disk.
 I encourage everyone to look up at our natural satellite on a clear night.
-As a final tip: the easiest time to observe details of the Moon’s surface is during the crescent phase, near the terminator line.
+As a final tip, the easiest time to observe the details of the Moon’s surface is during the crescent phase, near the terminator line.
 Why?
 I think you’ll discover the answer yourself.

 Photo 1 Parameters: